Yejashi/obsidianNotes/Research/LLVM/General Knowledge/Structure of a Compiler.md

 Usually, grammar is written in the extended **Backus-Naur form (EBNF)**.
 A rule in grammar has a left and a right side.
 The left side is just a single symbol called **non-terminal**.
 The right side of a rule consists of **non-terminals**, tokens, and meta-symbols for alternatives and repetitions.

+Let’s have a look at the grammar of the calc language:
+``